dell/csi-baremetal/docs/proposals/volume-health-monitoring.md

 * Support ```GetVolume``` controller RPC, which is called by external monitoring controller to check health condition of a particular volume if it is supported and ListVolumes is not supported.
 * Support ```NodeGetVolumeStats``` RPC, which is called by kubelet for any PV that is mounted to check if volume is mounted and usable, e.g., filesystem corruption, bad blocks, etc.

+Also, for support Kubernetes volume health monitor mechanism at Baremetal CSI we need to update version of github.com/container-storage-interface/spec to the latest: v1.5.0

 _External Monitoring Controller integration_
 1. ```ListVolumes``` controller RPC: ```ListVolumes(context.Context, *csi.ListVolumesRequest) (*csi.ListVolumesResponse, error)```
    1. For supporting ```ListVolumes``` we should add ```LIST_VOLUMES``` and ```VOLUME_CONDITION``` capabilities for supporting list